 Inside moisture control.
 This is a very important step in getting rid of millipedes because they require high humidity to live.
 The more you can dry out your home, the better.
 Install a few dehumidifiers and set up some fans in rooms that don’t get a lot of air flow.
 Make sure you don’t have any leaky plumbing in the walls, ceilings, or under sinks.
 If the faucets are dripping, fix’em.
 Move furniture around to find their nice, damp little hidey-holes.
-Also, they prefer cooler temps, so crank the heat.
+Also, they prefer cooler temps, so crank the heat while trying to drive them out.

 Outside moisture control.
 This is a little harder to control, as you can’t stop the rain, but there are things you can do.
 Start with the gutters.
 Make sure they are collecting and diverting water correctly.
 If rain water is dripping down from anywhere it’s not supposed to, do what you gotta do to make that stop.
 It might be some sealant or it might be that the gutters are detaching.
 Just have a look.
 Also, make sure that the gutters coming down from the roof divert the water as far away from the house as possible.
 This might mean buying extensions.
 Finally, if you must water your lawn, do so in the morning so that it’s dry by afternoon.
 Millipedes are nocturnal.

 Create an inhospitable environment around your house.As I said, millipedes are detrivores, so if you get rid of what they want to eat, it will be easier to get rid of millipede populations, or at least decrease them.
 Try to avoid using mulch in your gardens.
 At the very least, reduce the amount of it.
 Mulch does a fine job of holding onto moisture.
 Move woodpiles and compost piles as far from the home as possible.
 Clear away any and all dead and and decaying plant matter including leaves, brush, and random sticks and logs.